winsonliwh/training-manual/docs/00_getting_prepared_for_class.md

 ---
 ### FAQ
+#### Can we use Visual Studio Code instead of GitPod Code?
+- Yes, sure as you have installed git while using Visual Studio Code.
 #### What is the different between "master" branch & "main" branch?
 - "master" is old name and "main" is new name.
 The main branch has already replaced all new github repos as the main branch.
 You can read up on it [here](https://github.com/github/renaming).
 There is no actual difference between main and master, it's just the name of the default branch.
-#### Can we use Visual Studio Code instead of GitPod Code?
-- Yes, sure as you have installed git while using Visual Studio Code.

 #### Is it normal for the Gitpod long loading time with message "Pulling container image …"?
 - Please wait few mins if we are clicking the same thing together.

-#### Can you explain more about git diff staged HEAD?
-- ```git diff --staged``` will only show changes to files in the "staged" area. ```git diff HEAD``` will show all changes to tracked files.
-If you have all changes staged for commit, then both commands will output the same.
-#### What is the meaning of ‘origin’ in ‘origin/main’?
+#### What is the meaning of "origin" in "origin/main"?
 - The term "git origin main" is used in the context of a remote repository.
 It is used to deal with the remote repository.
 The term origin comes from **where repository original situated** and main stands for the main branch.

-#### What is the diff between HEAD and master branches?
-- The simple answer is that HEAD is a **pointer/label** to the most recent commit of the branch you are currently on. master is the default branch created when you initialized a git repository (e.g. git init ).
-You can delete the master branch (e.g. git branch -D master ).
-You cannot delete the HEAD pointer.

 #### How to handle the configuration info or any sensitive info in git?
 Should we skip import them to GitHub?
 - [Cheat Sheet: 10 GitHub Security Best Practices](https://snyk.io/blog/ten-git-hub-security-best-practices/)